dhth/knowledge/docs/programming/javascript/freecodecamp/5-apis-and-microservices/1-managing-packages-with-npm.md

-# Managing Packages with npm

-## Intro

-The Node Package Manager (npm) is a command-line tool used by developers to share and control modules (or packages) of JavaScript code written for use with Node.js.When starting a new project, npm generates a `package.json` file.
-This file lists the package dependencies for your project.
-Since npm packages are regularly updated, the `package.json` file allows you to set specific version numbers for each dependency.
-This ensures that updates to a package don't break your project.npm saves packages in a folder named `node_modules`.
-These packages can be installed in two ways:

 1. globally in a root `node_modules` folder, accessible by all projects.
 2. locally within a project's own `node_modules` folder, accessible only to that project.